 The Center for Innovation and Entrepreneurship is Livingston County's premier entrepreneurial community.
 We are home to startup founders, established small business owners and innovative entrepreneurs.
 Cleary University believes that you learn business by doing business, not simply studying theory.
 The Center provides a real-world laboratory for real-world entrepreneurs to fine-tune and grow their respective business ventures.
-Students at Cleary University have access to these entrepreneurs to learn and study entrepreneurship in action.
+Through the "Founders Farm" program students at Cleary University have access to these entrepreneurs to learn and study entrepreneurship in action.